rChrisb/holbertonschool-low_level_programming/argc_argv/README.md

 You should not remove the path before the name of the program
 -------------------------------------------------
 ## <p align=center>`1.
 Silence is argument carried out by other means`</p>
+Write a program that prints the number of arguments passed into it.

+Your program should print a number, followed by a new line
 -------------------------------------------------
 ## <p align=center>`2.
 The best argument against democracy is a five-minute conversation with the average voter`</p>